robsansom/portfolio/README.md

 3. Add your own JavaScript functionality in `js/main.js`
 4. Add your own images to the `images/` directory

+## Stable Version

+This is the stable production version (v1.1-stable) of the portfolio website.
+This version:
+- Features a clean, minimalist design
+- Includes a circular plus button Show More component
+- Uses a modular component structure for better maintainability
+- Has refined button styles with improved hierarchy
+- Provides a solid foundation for further development

+To ensure continued stability:
+- This version has been tagged as `v1.1-stable`
+- The GitHub Pages deployment is based on this stable version
+- For experimental features or modernization, please use the `main` branch

 ## License

 Copyright © 2025.
 All rights reserved.